 - Non 12 step: Want to achieve sobriety without the structured pathway that AA uses?
 You may be interested in a non 12 step program.
 Unlike Alcoholics Anonymous or Narcotics Anonymous, a non 12 step program does not follow a stepwise plan to recovery and it lacks the Higher Power that turns so many people away from the 12 step model.

 Traveling for Rehab

 Paying for your Arizona drug rehab visit should not be a burden.
 We are here to help you make sense of your payment options and your insurance benefits.
-We have a team of insurance experts who will go to bat against your insurance company to ensure you are getting the most treatment and most costs covered.
-We believe that nobody should miss out on the addiction treatment they need because of money issues.
-Call us anytime of the day for a no obligation conversation with our team.
-You may be surprised just how cheap your rehab visit will be.
+We have a team of insurance experts who will go to bat against your insurance company to ensure you are getting the most treatment and most costs covered, we believe that nobody should miss out on the substance use disorder treatment they need because of money issues.
+Call us anytime of the day for a no obligation conversation with our team, you may be surprised just how cheap your rehab visit will be.

 - drugabuse.gov – Arizona Opioid Summary